e-permit/e-permit.github.io/README.md

 ## Introduction

-Permit(Dozvola) is a document that authorizes the vehicle in a transport operation to cross the border of the verifier country.
+Dozvola(Permit) is a document that authorizes the vehicle in a transport operation to cross the border of the verifier country.
 In the current system, this document (dozvola) is physically prepared/printed by verifier country and delivered to the issuer(haulier) country in a certain number.
 Then the issuer(haulier) country issues a permit credential for vehicle.
 Difficulties in the implementation of this system and the security issues required the digitalization of the permit.

 This text represents the arrangement of the specifications about the e-permit (digital permit).